Archive for July, 2011

 Barack Obama’s performance as President.
 Seventy-three percent

 This may fall into the category of kibbitzing about a technicality that no one cares about, but the United States Federal Government, as the issuer of our fiat money, cannot collect amounts of that same money and hold the money for future use.
-If money is collected regardless of by what method then the money must be spent near-real time, regardless of for what purpose, else the money “disappears” from the system…..as if it went into a financial black hole.
-Read the rest of this entry »
+If money is collected regardless of by what method then the money must be spent near-real time, regardless of for what purpose, else the … Read more...

 What do Georgia judicial elections and reapportionment have in common?